On numerical semigroups with embedding dimension four: Catenary degree

 \section{Catenary degree}

-In this section, we will be interested in describing the set of Betti elements and the catenary degree using the Ap{\'e}ry set, following the procedure developed in Section \ref{geometricprocedure}.
+In this section, we will be interested in describing the set of Betti elements, minimal presentations, and the catenary degree using the Ap{\'e}ry set, building on the results from Section \ref{geometricprocedure}.
 We start with some preliminary definitions and then proceed to the main results.
 To apply those results in Sections \ref{findingtheFnumber} and \ref{triangularnumbers}, Proposition \ref{propminimalrelations} will be essential.
-We do not have a version of the aforementioned Proposition for numerical semigroups that do not satisfy the assumption of Proposition \ref{proptrick}.
-As a consequence, in this Section we will consider only numerical semigroups fulfilling those assumptions; see Problem \ref{problemcatenary}.
+We do not have a version of Proposition \ref{propminimalrelations} for numerical semigroups that do not satisfy the assumption of Proposition \ref{proptrick} (see Remark \ref{remark_propminimalrelations}).
+As a consequence, in this section we will consider only numerical semigroups fulfilling those assumptions; see Problem \ref{problemcatenary}.

 Results closely related to those of this section were obtained by Bresinsky in \cite{Bresinsky1988}, and in fact, his approach applies to all numerical semigroups of embedding dimension four.
-Our method, however, provides a different perspective; it explicitly relates the Betti elements and minimal presentations to the Apéry set, a connection that is absent from \cite{Bresinsky1988}.
+Our method, however, provides a different perspective; it explicitly relates the Betti elements and minimal presentations to the Apéry set, specifically to an $L$-shape --- a connection that is absent from \cite{Bresinsky1988}.
 Consequently, Bresinsky’s framework does not yield the results that we establish in Sections \ref{findingtheFnumber} and \ref{triangularnumbers}, which are based on the viewpoint developed here.